vamshireddy/encrypt/README.md

             The folder contains small tests that I developed to test.
             It is not exhaustive though.

+#Validation :

+    1. Memory leaks verification via VALGRIND .
+To make sure that I am freeing up resources in my code .
+    2. Some simple shell script to verify the correctness of the output.

 #Scope for improvements:

     1. Choosing the read buffer constants ( the amount of data